-GREEN POOL FLIP
+GREEN POOL CLEANING PROCEDURE

 Green pools happen when algae take over a body of water.
 This is caused by eutrophication; a condition where micronutrients allow the growth and reproductive rate of algae to exceed the killing rate of chlorine.
 Flipping a pool from green to clean requires physically removing debris, killing algae with chlorine, then removing nutrients to slow its future growth rate.